cole-brokamp/geocoder_slim/README.md

 > This is a slimmed down and Dockerized version of the offline geocoder here: https://github.com/cole-brokamp/geocoder.

+## 🛑 **`geocoder_slim` has been deprecated.
+See [this wiki post](https://github.com/degauss-org/degauss-org.github.io/wiki/Using-DeGAUSS-as-a-Geocoding-API) for how to use DeGAUSS as a Geocoding API, or [`OfflineGeocodeR`](https://github.com/geomarker-io/OfflineGeocodeR) which wraps this process into an R package.** 🛑

 #### Install

 The image is hosted privately and can be pulled with `docker pull colebrokamp/geocoder_slim`.
 This requires authorization through the docker command line.
 Contact the author for access.
 Note that this could take a while because the image contains a large (~5GB) database of TIGER/Line address range files.